feiskyer/kubernetes/docs/hyperstack/user-admin.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

-This document aims to describe how to manage tenants and users in HyperStack.
+This document aims to describe how to manage tenants and users in Hypernetes.

 ### Tenant management

-HyperStack manages tenants and users by OpenStack Keystone.
-To create a tenant, you must create it at Keystone first, and then expose it to kubernetes:
+Hypernetes manages tenants and users using OpenStack Keystone.
+To create a tenant, you must create it in Keystone first, then expose it to Kubernetes:

 Create OpenStack `demo` tenant